AtechPro/AtechPro/readme.md

-#  Yokoso Watashi no Github Profile
+#  👋😁 Yokoso Watashi no Github Profile

 ---

 ## 👨‍💻 Who This?
-Sepa Ni?? だれですが？ 是谁呢？
+Sepa Ni?? だれですが？ 是谁呢？🤔

-My Name is AtechPro5.0Ghz, People call me AtechPro, or IllyaAtech Alternatively
+My Name is AtechPro5.0Ghz, People call me AtechPro, or IllyaAtech Somehow, real name will be concealed  until given, or could be hiring asking

 My Interest are Including:
-- 🕸️ Building things that *connect to other things*, like dream of hatsune miku (ig i still not watch project sekai movie) connecting people together, Hand in hand 強い気持ちは
+- 🕸️ Building things that *connect to other things*, like dream of hatsune miku (ig i still not yet watch project sekai movie) connecting people together, Hand in hand 強い気持ちは

   ![Hatsune Miku](https://media1.tenor.com/m/9XupE5c65cQAAAAC/vocaloid-proseka.gif)